Daniel-Liu-c0deb0t/block-aligner/README.md

 See the `3di` branch for an example of using block aligner to do local alignment in C, along with block aligner modifications to support aligning with amino acid 3D interaction (3Di) information.

+## Improving Block Aligner
+During alignment, three decisions need to be made at each step (using heuristics):
+* Whether to grow the block size
+* Whether to shrink the block size
+* Whether to shift right or down

+Block aligner uses simple greedy heuristics that are cheap to evaluate for making these decisions.
+There is probably a lot of room to improve here!
+Maybe seeds?
+Neural network models?

+To try your ideas, take a look at the code after the comment `// TODO: better heuristics?` in `src/scan_block.rs` (depending on your changes, you may need to modify other parts of the code too).
+Let me know if you are working on new ideas!

 **Most of the instructions below are for benchmarking and testing block aligner.**

 ## Data